 For example, last year in Los Angeles there were about 8,000 more homes for sale in August than in April.
 The total number of homes for sale increased from 26,000 to 34,000, a major 31% increase.

-The same trend was found in many other metros, though not all of them.
+The same trend was found in many other metros, from Detroit to San Francisco, though not all of them.

 However, it wasn’t just inventory that improved.
 Competition also went down in late summer, so even if fewer homes were on the market, there were fewer buyers chasing them.